avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 <details markdown="1"><summary>$(task)</summary>

 1. The company was a pioneer in the 3D printing industry, originally known as "stereo lithography" or "solid ground curing".
-Their "Solider" device weighed 4.5 ton and was the size of and was shipped in a half-size container.
+Their "Solider" device weighed 4.5 ton and was the size of a half-size shipping container.
 The parts were made from a polymer that was heated into a liquid, and the holes were filled with liquid wax.
 When a part cooled it became solid, while the wax melts in hot water and drains away.

 2. I developed a _VAX/VMS_  printer driver by considering each layer of the printer output as if it were a separate page.